Chat Control is back & we've got only a few weeks to stop the EU CSAM scanning plans.

 -

-October 14: Final vote of the EU Council.
+October 14: Danish Presidency will push for a final vote within the EU Council.

 Make Germany oppose Chat Control again!

 Germany, under a new government since May 2025, is no longer clearly opposing Chat Control.
 This is a warning to everyone in favor of privacy, and must make everyone act now to turn the tide in this large EU country.
-The politicians point of view is particularly worrying as they seem to no longer oppose Chat Control, despite clear signs that the draft law violates human rights and will very likely be declared illegal by the German Constitutional Court for disproportional mass surveillance.
-This looks like a similar approach as the history of data retention legislation in Germany - which was declared illegal multiple times.
-But politicians kept trying, until finally agreeing that personal communication like emails are exempt for any kind of data retention obligations.
+The politicians point of view is particularly worrying as they seem to no longer oppose Chat Control, despite clear signs that the draft law violates human rights and will very likely be declared illegal by the German Constitutional Court for disproportional mass surveillance - which is very important to many Germans given that in our recent history mass surveillance was daily business in Eastern Germany.
+The approach of Chat Control looks very similar to the history of data retention legislation in Germany - which was declared illegal multiple times.
+But politicians kept trying, until finally agreeing on data retention that explicitly excluded emails as a means of personal communication that deserves privacy.

 “When weighing the fundamental rights affected by the measures of the CSA proposal, it can be established that the CSA proposal would violate Articles 7 and 8 of the Charter of Fundamental Rights with regard to users.”